ibm-cloud-docs/cloud-infrastructure/ha-3-tier-szr-terraform.md

         * Custom image ID for the server.
         * OS image to use, Windows or Linux.
         * The CPU percentage for the App Instance Group
-        * The minimum number of servers to have in the App Instance Group
+        * The minimum number of servers to have in the App Instance Group for Auto scale.
-        * The maximum nuber of server to have in the App Instance Group
+        * The maximum nuber of server to have in the App Instance Group for Auto scale.
         * The bandwith per second in GB.
+        * The VSI spread strategy for the db server (host or power spread) for anti-affinity.
+Power spread is recommended here.
+        * The VSI spread strategy for the web and app servers (host or power spread) for anti-affinity.
+Host spread is recommended here if more than 4 are created for each server type.

 5. Initialize the Terraform CLI.